IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 8. From the page where you just subscribed the APIs on your application, click on the detail of this API on left panel menu.
 A new page appears containing all informations :
     * The list of operations and definitions in the left panel.
     * The detail of operations in the middle panel.
-Test the API following this documentation.
     * Samples of code in the right panel.
-You can test each API depending on your preferred programming language.
+In this Panel, you can test each API depending on your preferred programming language.
 Do not forget to fill the couple X-IBM-Client-Id and X-IBM-Client-Secret with the generated Client ID /secret of your registered application.

+To fully understand the link between APIs and backend services :

+* **/customers/** API path calls IBM Master Data Management services in MPLbank.
+* **/accounts/** API path calls the Account Management System services in MPLbank.
+* **/customers/loan/** API path is an exception and calls Machine Learning in MPLbank

+The API ** GET /customers/{customerID}** will give you all necessary information (JSON structure) to use other APIs.
+All available customers ID are in the */identifier/customerIDs.txt* file in this github.

 9.	**CONGRATULATIONS**.
 You just succeeded to test APIs !
 Ready to code ?